gaonkarr/VisualSearch_MXNet_CFN/README.md

 ### Visual Search with MXNet Gluon and HNSW

-4. After logging in run following command to check the downloaded the git repo :
+4. After logging in check the repo contents and then start the jupyter notebook :

 ```
     ls
+    jupyter notebook
 ```